eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 The *Netty* framework supports using `epoll()` on Linux/MacOS x86_64 based systems.

-Hono's components support native transport by default.
-For the (deprecated) Spring Boot based variant of the components, support for native transport needs to be enabled explicitly by means of setting the *HONO_VERTX_PREFERNATIVE* environment variable to `true`.
+Hono's components support native transport out of the box.

 ## Protocol Adapter Options